vegaprotocol/documentation/docs/tutorials/building_a_bot/streaming-data.md

 ```

-We have changed this function up a little bit since our previous tutorial to best use the subscription logic.
+We have changed this function up a little bit since the previous tutorial to best use the subscription logic.
 You may notice a couple of major changes:

 - `_run` is now a separate function.
-This enables us to spin it off into a separate thread within the `main` function and let it run at the same time as the websocket listener.
-This is why we needed those `Lock`s earlier.
+This enables you to spin it off into a separate thread within the `main` function and let it run at the same time as the WebSocket listener.
+This is why you needed those `Lock`s earlier.
 - We are now creating a `VegaStore` instance and starting it up.
-This store starts up the various websockets we configured earlier and constantly updates its internal dictionaries whenever new values are received.
-Now, when we need to know the latest state of something we can simply load it from here instead of making a new web request.
+This store starts up the various WebSockets you configured earlier and constantly updates its internal dictionaries whenever new values are received.
+Now, when you need to know the latest state of something, you can simply load it from here instead of making a new web request.

-We have then changed our old queries into simply loading from the store:
+We have also changed the old queries to simply load from the store:

 ```python
 latest_data = vega_store.get_market_by_id(market_id=market_id)
 position = vega_store.get_position_by_market_id(market_id=market_id)
 ```

-And finally because we are using a dispatcher called `rel` for handling our websockets we call `dispatch` at the end which will hold execution there and run the websocket server.
+And finally because you are using a dispatcher called `rel` for handling the WebSockets, call `dispatch` at the end, which will hold execution there and run the WebSocket server.

-You should now be able to once more run `python -m main` to kick off our bot.
-This time around you should see that the update frequency is much closer to being solely due to our `1s` sleep, allowing us more control over timing and cutting down on waiting time.
+You should now be able to once more run `python -m main` to kick off the bot.
+This time around you should see that the update frequency is much closer to being solely due to the `1s` sleep, allowing more control over timing and cutting down on waiting time.

-The next two tutorials will be independent and focused on different areas of the code.
-In one, we will look at how we could add a [liquidity commitment](adding-a-liquidity-commitment.md) to this trader and what requirements that entails, whilst in the other we will look at drawing our pricing from an [external source](adding-an-external-price.md) rather than blindly following what is on the Vega Protocol market currently.
+The next two tutorials will be independent and focus on different areas of the code.
+In one, we will look at how to add a [liquidity commitment](adding-a-liquidity-commitment.md) to this trader and what requirements that entails, whilst in the other we will look at drawing pricing from an [external source](adding-an-external-price.md) rather than blindly following what is on the Vega market currently.
 Either can be followed independently, or both together.